alexandre-zatti/youtube-video-summarizer/README.md

 ## 📝 Description

-This project is an automated YouTube assistant that summarizes the latest video from a specified channel.
-It uses AI to analyze video transcripts and provide concise, informative comments for viewers.
+This project is a straightforward application that leverages AI to analyze the transcript of a YouTube video.
+It summarizes the key points and generates a comment for other users to view and engage with.

 ## 🌟 Features